-Short-term Financial Planning
+Short-Term Financial Planning

-The table begins with the short-term debts at the start of the year, to which sustainable cash flow 3 must be added.
+This table begins with the short-term debts at the start of the year, to which sustainable cash flow 3 must be added.
 Then the planned investments must be deducted, including estimates for the unexpected replacement of machinery and equipment.
 Are there any cash inflows or outflows that were not included in cash flow 3?
-After this, the planned additional long-term loans must be taken into account.
+Last, the planned additional long-term loans must be taken into account.
 The table concludes with the short-term debts at the end of the year.
 Undoubtedly, entrepreneurs will find such a table easy to understand.

 For more details have a look to my PDF: Business Management - Basics, Indicators, Examples.